Puerto Rico National Guard: World War II and reorganization (1938–1950)

 On October 15, 1940, the PRNG was activated pursuant to Executive Order 3551.
-A group of 1,359 belonging to 295th Infantry Regiment were assigned to Campamento Tortuguero in Vega Alta, Puerto Rico where training was under seen by Esteves under Col. Miguel A. Muñoz.
+A group of 1,359 belonging to 295th Infantry Regiment were assigned to Campamento Tortuguero in Vega Baja, Puerto Rico where training was under seen by Esteves under Col. Miguel A. Muñoz.
 The 296th had a force of 1,363 and joined the 295th at Tortuguero.
 The other units, which included those that received formal recognition on this date, were the 92nd Brigade (47 men), the 162nd Artillery Battalion (274 men), the 130th Engineering Battalion (193 men), the 253rd Artillery Battalion (175 men) and the 201st/123rd Artillery Battalion (323 men).
 Besides San Juan, the municipalities of Ponce, Mayagüez, Vega Baja, Manatí, Arecibo, Bayamón, Caguas, Fajardo, Humacao, Cayey, San Germán, Maricao, Cabo Rojo, Sabana Grande, Peñuelas, Yauco, Aibonito, Coamo, Juana Díaz, Río Piedras, Guayama and Aguadilla had personnel assigned to them.
 The 130th Regiment was placed under the Regular Army and trained by the 27th Combat Engineering Regiment at Tortuguero, where its Company A was charged with additional constructions.

 On March 19, 1941, additional personnel was assigned to the 295th Regiment, and shortly afterwards it was moved to Salinas, Puerto Rico, for further training.
 On August 12, 1941, Colom left the 296th Regiment and was replaced by Col. Antulio Segarra.
 The 130th and 27th Engineering were reorganized in a Combat Engineering Regiment in charge of Lt.
 Col. Sylvester Nordner and continued working on the infrastructure of the local bases.

 On December 7, 1941, the PRNG was assigned to surveillance and monitoring operations throughout Puerto Rico.
 After more than a year performing this task, the 295th Infantry Regiment was separated in two battalions and reassigned to operate in Aruba and Curazao, while the rest of the personnel was placed on detachments and sent in operations that took place in Suriname, Trinidad, Jamaica and Cuba.

 On January 7, 1943, the 65th Infantry Regiment was assigned to Panama led by Commander Salvador Roig, with 300 men being transferred from the 296th to complement its force.
 The remainder of that regiment remained at Camp O'Reilly in Gurabo.
 On October 30, 1943, Col. Eduardo Andini took over the 296th Regiment.
 In December 1943 the 295th Infantry Regiment was reorganized in Puerto Rico and the following month began replacement operations in Campanento Tortuguero.
 That same month, Col. Andrés López Antongiorgi took over the 296th Regiment and its battalions were systematically transported to Panama where it took over the work previously done by the 65th, which was reassigned to North Africa.
 The regiment also provided 400 men and a Cannon Company to the parting unit.
 The 266th Regiment was given the task of guarding the Panama Canal Zone, both in the Atlantic and Pacific coasts, and participated in missions in Peru, Galapagos and Ecuador under Col. Francisco Parra Toro.
 It served in the Mobile Forces, in jungle training and performed before visiting Latin American officials.